quinvit/microcore/Sample/Angular/README.md

 ![Console Windows](console_demo.png)

-You can use sample users
-- dev0001@quioutlookcom.onmicrosoft.com/HVN@Welc0meHVN@Welc0me
-- dev0002@quioutlookcom.onmicrosoft.com/HVN@Welc0meHVN@Welc0me

-After login, click on Timesheet menu to retrieve data from server.
+After register, activate your account and login, click on Timesheet menu to retrieve data from server.
 Here is the data flow:

 - -> Angular application